 - Manual and Auto Ground balance plus Auto Ground Track.

-- Bluetooth APTX L built in.
+- Bluetooth APTX L built-in.
 Low latency, no delay.
-Comes with wireless headphones but any APTX L Bluetooth headphones can be used.
+It comes with wireless headphones but any APTX L Bluetooth headphones can be used.

 - USB C port for charging and software updates.

 - Pinpoint – Single button press no need to hold.

 - Currently, the control box is weatherproof but C.Scope hope to make it fully waterproof before launch.